ebridge2/textbook_figs/README.md

 # Code

-Functions specific to this book - e.g., plotting functions we use regularly - has been stored in the corresponding package [graphbook-code](https://github.com/neurodata/graphbook-code/tree/main).
+Functions specific to this book - e.g., plotting functions we use regularly - have been stored in the corresponding package [graphbook-code](https://github.com/neurodata/graphbook-code/tree/main).